ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/dispatch.md

 The Dispatch task type is used to issue goods from the warehouse.

-The Warehouse Order Lines with Dispatch task type can be executed using the the Orders menu in @wms-worker or the Execute lines function of the Warehouse Order.
+The Warehouse Order Lines with Dispatch task type can be executed using the the Orders menu in [WMS Worker](xref:wms-worker) or the Execute lines function of the Warehouse Order.

 When executed, the system creates 1 Warehouse Transaction and 1 Document Fulfillment as follows: